Buying a car

 Buying privately means you won't get a warranty.
 If anything

 goes wrong, you will have to pay for it.
 To make sure the car won't

-ownership check using the Personal Property
+little as $2.00 check the Australian Government Personal Property Securities

 Licensed dealers can be more expensive than private sellers but